Statistical learning on measures: an application to persistence diagrams: A leading case study: classifying persistence diagrams

 In the noise-free setting, it is very easy to distinguish between the two classes, both on the raw input and on the persistence diagrams.
 This corresponds to the framework of Theorem \ref{theo:BD}.
 If we add a Gaussian noise, it is no longer possible to distinguish which shape is a torus and which is a sphere based on their homology, but it is still possible to distinguish between them because they have different volume measures, by investigating early-born features.

 On another experimental set-up, we still aim at distinguishing between point clouds sampled from a torus or a sphere, except that the size of the supporting manifold as well as the number of points are drawn at random.
 In addition we add a small isotropic noise to the input sample.
-The illustration of Figure \ref{boost_torsph} shows the first four rectangles of the boosting procedure.
+The illustration of Figure \ref{boost_torsph} shows the first four rectangles of the boosting procedure described at the end of Section \ref{sec:algo}.

 The first rectangle aims at discriminating based on the presence of a high-persistence point in the diagram, that would have it classified as a torus (here, there is only one point because of the added noise that makes one of the two features collapse).
 In this figure, this rectangle alone would suffice to tell the two data apart.
 However, on other realizations, some of the topological noise from the sphere also belongs to this rectangle.
 The second rectangle therefore aims at classifying based on the topological noise.
 Indeed, for points sampled on a torus, cycles will typically be born earlier than on the sphere, and this rectangle aims at detecting late-born cycles, under which circumstances the data will be classified as "sphere".
 The third rectangle aims at detecting whether there is a significant number of points of high persistence in the topological noise.
 The fourth one explores if there are features born early, which is a signature of tori.
 The boosting algorithm aggregates these classifiers and improves the classification performance by up to 10 \% as opposed to considering a single rectangle.